1234san/live-class-pro-two/Readme.md

 ## Project 2 [Live Link]()

-- Skills Gained in this project
+- Skills Gained in this projectSkills Gained in this project
-  - Learnd to use css position [Relative & Absolute] property.
+  - Learnd to use css position property.
   - Learned to use pseudo classes like **:nth-child()**, **:not()**, **:last-child**, **first-child**
-  - Learned to create underline on navbar link using **::after** & **::before** pseudo elements.

 ---